During the Gold accreditation a school is assessed at the highest level of the Award.

 - Please ensure we can see the detail on photographs of displays and ensure you are following your child protection policies when sharing photographs and videos.

-- We need to receive the evidence at least a week before the accreditation visit and earlier if possible.
+- We need to receive the evidence at least two weeks before the accreditation visit and earlier if possible.

 - Do involve the pupils in your steering group to help create the evidence presentation if you can.